flintlib/flint/doc/source/ca_poly.rst

     be proved to be nonzero, if determining the correct multiplicities fails, or if the builtin algorithms do not have a means to represent the roots symbolically.
-    The *flags* input is reserved for future use.